nairne1/QA/README.md

 #### Human Testing Scene:

-* Shows what the human testers has access to.
+* Shows what human testers have access to.
 * They had the same controls as the AI agent, and they could manually report the bugs they encountered.
 * Controls: